This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Bourbon Cream Liqueur: This is a type of spirit made with bourbon whiskey, cream, and baking spices.
+Bourbon Cream Liqueur: This is a liqueur made with bourbon whiskey, cream, and baking spices.
 We used Buffalo Trace Distillery Bourbon Cream Liqueur because it has a silky texture and bold flavor with notes of caramel and and vanilla.
-For a mocktail version of this drink, try heavy cream in place of the liqueur.
+For a mocktail version of this drink, try heavy cream in place of the bourbon cream liqueur.

-Raspberry Liqueur: This is a type of spirit made with raspberries, sugar, and alcohol.
-We used Chambord because it has a deep and rich berry flavor with notes of brandy, vanilla, citrus, and spices.
-For a mocktail version of this drink, try Monin Non-Alcoholic Raspberry Syrup in place of the liqueur.
+Raspberry Liqueur: This is a liqueur made with raspberries, sugar, and alcohol.
+We used Chambord Liqueur because it has rich notes of blackberries, blackcurrants, Cognac, vanilla, citrus peel, honey, and spices.
+For a mocktail version of this drink, try Monin Premium Wild Raspberry Syrup in place of the raspberry liqueur.

 Tasting Notes